Boltawy/Spicy-Tower/README.md

 I built this project in just **one week** for a competition at **Route Academy**.
 It's chaotic, fun, and may cause mild keyboard damage — but I hope you enjoy it even a little bit ❤️

+## What are you waiting for ?
+Go try it out ! https://spicy-tower.vercel.app

 ---
 ## -***Boltawy***